sixthpoint/webpack-backbone-less-base/README.md

 # Preface
-The project is to be used as a starter template for designing a site using BackboneJS, LESS, and Webpack as a modular bundler.
+The project is to be used as a starter template for designing a site using BackboneJS, LESS (Bootstrap CSS), and Webpack as a modular bundler.

 #Installation / Requirements
 You must have NPM installed and Webpack.